mansijain56-oss/dry-bean-classification/README.md

 6. Fitting preprocessing objects using the training data
 7. Saving the fitted scaler and label encoder for reuse during prediction

+The same saved preprocessing objects are used by the Streamlit application for prediction.

 ---

-## 5. Exploratory Data Analysis
+## 6. Exploratory Data Analysis

-The project includes dataset structure and summary statistics, class distribution, numerical feature distributions, boxplots and violin plots, correlation analysis, feature relationships, outlier analysis and class-wise feature behaviour.
+The project includes:

+- Dataset structure and summary statistics
+- Class distribution
+- Numerical feature distributions
+- Boxplots and violin plots
+- Correlation analysis
+- Feature relationships
+- Outlier analysis
+- Class-wise feature behaviour

 The detailed EDA is available in the project notebooks.

 ---

-## 6. Machine Learning Models
+## 7. Machine Learning Models

 Five supervised classification algorithms were implemented: